unreal4u/fileOperations/README.md

     * More documentation
     * More examples
     * Minor improvements: assume a default of 0 seconds of maximum file age
+* 0.1.2:
+    * Array can be passed on with options
+    * First PHPUnit tests

 Contact the author
 -------